 Similarities Between Classical Voice and Pop Singing

 While classical voice and pop singing have plenty of distinct differences, they have similarities as well.
+Both singing styles require learning and mastering these techniques and skills.
 Consider these pieces of common ground.

 Balancing Resonances and Techniques